Aiwa: Diversification

-Apart from audio products, Aiwa also has been present in other industries.
-The company also made and sold video products such as VCRs, color televisions, DVD players, and digital satellite television tuners.
+Apart from audio products, Aiwa was also present in other industries.
+The company also made and sold video products such as VCRs (it backed the Betamax standard of its parent Sony) and also color televisions and in later years DVD players, and digital satellite television tuners.
 Aiwa was also involved in the production of computer peripheral devices, such as modems, terminal adapters, and speakers, and what the company termed "life amenity products," such as air cleaners and humidifiers.
 In 1995, it released a PHS mobile phone, called the PT-H50, which was made for the DDI Pocket network in Japan.
-That same year, an electric toothbrush, the HA-C10, was released.
+That same year, an electric toothbrush was released.

+As of 2000, up to 70 percent of Aiwa's sales came from home audio products.